smcgdub/Dirt-Be-Gone-MS1-Project-/README.md

 ![Image of page published confirmation](assets/images/github-pages-published.png)

-The link to view the site can be found [Here](https://smcgdub.github.io/Dirt-Be-Gone-MS1-Project-/index.html)
+The link to view the published site can be found by clicking [Here](https://smcgdub.github.io/Dirt-Be-Gone-MS1-Project-/index.html)

 ### **5.2 Cloning**